 Of course, this is something that records do anyhow (which you would know if you knew how vinyl records are made), but Audio Technica do a stellar job of counter-acting the inherent weaknesses of the vinyl format, manufacturing cartridges that do exemplary work of translating the data imbibed within the grooves into sound.

-- Audio Technica is master of cartridge manufacture, so it is no surprise that the tonal response from the built-in cartridge comes boasting a rich frequency spectrum with full and balanced low, mid, and high frequencies
+- Audio Technica is a master of cartridge manufacture, so it is no surprise that the tonal response from the built-in cartridge comes boasting a rich frequency spectrum with full and balanced low, mid, and high frequencies.

 - Offers two playback speeds (33 1/3 and 45 rpm) which, though we take it for granted, is not always the case.